 FuboTV Inc. (FUBO) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 23.04% over the past month, outpacing the Consumer Discretionary sector's loss of 0.22% and the S&P 500's gain of 5.66% in that time.
+Heading into today, shares of the company had gained 30.6% over the past month, outpacing the Consumer Discretionary sector's gain of 2.93% and the S&P 500's gain of 8.94% in that time.

-Wall Street will be looking for positivity from FUBO as it approaches its next earnings report date.
-This is expected to be November 9, 2021.
+FUBO will be looking to display strength as it nears its next earnings release, which is expected to be November 9, 2021.
 The company is expected to report EPS of -$0.65, up 60.61% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $143.49 million, up 134.46% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for FUBO.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for FUBO should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-FUBO is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+FUBO is currently sporting a Zacks Rank of #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 79, which puts it in the top 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 160, which puts it in the bottom 38% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.